 Castlevania Dracula X: Rondo of Blood

-In just about every way, Rondo of Blood was the game to get, which explains why, for the longest time, there was quite the resale market for original copies of the title (at one point going for upwards of $300 on auction sites).
-American audiences did recieve a remake/reimaging of Rondo of Blood, Castlevania: Dracula X for the SNES, but that game wasn't nearly as good as the original.
-It wasn't until 2007 that the West got a true version of the original game in the Dracula X Chronicles, which featured a new remixed, 2.5D version of the game as well as the original (plus an enhanced version of the sequel, Symphony of the Night), finally sating fan desires.
+In just about every way, Rondo of Blood was the game all Castlevania fans lusted after.
+That goes some way towards explaining why, for the longest time, there was quite the resale market for original copies of the title (at one point going for upwards of $300 on auction sites).
+American audiences did receive a remake/re-imagining of Rondo of Blood, Castlevania: Dracula X for the SNES, but that game wasn't nearly as good as the original (and it experienced dismal sales numbers upon release).
+That port, though, was considered "good enough" by Konami for years, explaining why there was no bigger effort to bring the original game worldwide for well over a decade.

 It wasn't until 2007, in fact, that the West got a true version of the original game in the Dracula X Chronicles.
 This title featured a new, remixed, 2.5D version of the game as well as the original (plus an enhanced version of the sequel, Symphony of the Night), finally sating fan desires.
 This was the definitive collection of one of the best games to ever come out for the series, and it, too, is a highly prized collectible for fans (even as Konami continues to release digital-only ports of Rondo on console networks ever since).

 As noted above, Rondo spent some time languishing, unable to be played outside Japan as Konami refused to port the title.
 Eventually, though, they relented, and the game was included as an unlockable bonus in the Dracula X Chronicles, although you had to play through the 2.5D remix of the original title to get it.
 If that doesn't interest you, there's also the PS4 port that came later, as part of Castlevania: Requiem.
 That version is the PSP unlockable mode -- the classic game with the proper, English translation -- so if all you want to do is play the original title (and not the PSP remake), this is the way for you to play.